 Note that HIRDS V4 climate adjusted rainfall depths/intensities do not include regional scaled temperature increases for the Waikato and therefore underpredicts climate change rainfall and so must not be used.

-Instead climate change design rainfall must be derived using the process set out below (unless there is a more detailed climate change assessment approved for use by Council).
+Instead, climate change design rainfall must be derived using the process set out below (unless there is a more detailed climate change assessment accepted for use by Council).

-The following derivation of climate change increases references the Ministry for the Environment’s 2018 guidance2. his classifies climate scenarios into a series of Representative Concentration Pathways (RCP) which represent alternative global emissions output and control scenarios.rmust
+The following derivation of climate change increases references the Ministry for the Environment’s 2018 and 2023 guidance.
+This classifies climate scenarios into a series of Representative Concentration Pathways (RCP) which represent alternative global emissions output and control scenarios.

-Unless advised otherwise by Council, temperature increases from RCP 6.0 must be used as the basis of design and sensitivity testing must be carried out using RCP 8.5.
+Recent changes have introduced Shared Socio-economic Pathways (SSP) to replace RCPs, but these have yet to be resolved for use in New Zealand and until updated advice is approved by Regional Council, RCPs must be used.

+The use of specific climate change scenarios shall be confirmed with individual Councils.
+However, in the absence of this advice then the following shall be used:

+Infrastructure design - RCP 6.0 with a sensitivity test to RCP 8.5

+Flood hazard assessments - RCP 6.0 with a sensitivity test to RCP 8.5

 Sensitivity testing is required in all circumstances.

+Note that Hamilton City Council's preference is for RCP 8.5 to be used for the basis of design unless otherwise agreed.

 The results of the sensitivity test must be discussed with Council and used to understand how the infrastructure in question performs and how uncertainty in both current information and projected climate change is managed.
 If the results exceed the freeboard of the design, then the design must be refined and/or adaptive management practices (based on a risk management approach) must be discussed, documented and adopted with Council.
 Examples of the use of the appropriate RCP are provided below.